-SSEP may change the Terms from time to time, at SSEP's sole discretion.
-Your continued use of this website following the posting of such changes will constitute your assent to all such changes.
+SSRN may change the Terms from time to time, at the sole discretion of Elsevier, Inc. Your continued use of this website following the posting of such changes will constitute your assent to all such changes.

 2. Which Internet browsers does SSRN support? ↑ back to top

 SSRN supports the latest versions of Safari, Firefox, Chrome & Internet Explorer.
 We recommend upgrading for optimal performance.